19 February 2021

 Are infants more at risk?

-“Previous claims that infants are at similar risk to adults are not supported by the evidence we currently have,” Dr Irwin says.
+“Being a young infant is not particularly associated with an increased risk of severe disease,” Dr Clark says.
+Infants appear to have similar respiratory symptoms to those caused by other winter viruses and influenza.
 Approximately 10% of babies appear to need admission to hospital to receive oxygen, in a similar way to other winter viruses.
 These are important and serious infections, but these babies almost all recover without needing support from intensive care.
 This is very different to the experience in the elderly, particularly those with existing health problems.

 What about children with complex and chronic conditions?

-As SARS-CoV-2 is a new strain of the coronavirus, there is little information available about the impact it might have on children with complex and chronic medical conditions.
+As COVID19 is less common in children, there is still limited information available about the impact it might have on children with complex and chronic medical conditions.
 “However, there are encouraging reports that even children with serious underlying conditions will mostly only experience a mild illness with COVID-19.
-This is reinforced by data from liver transplant units and from children’s cancer centres,” Dr Irwin said.
+This is reinforced by data from liver transplant units and from children’s cancer centres,” Dr Clark said.

 “It’s important to note that, so far, children with confirmed COVID-19 have contracted it from a family member or via close contact with a confirmed case.
 It is therefore crucial for every family member to take the recommended infection prevention precautions to reduce the risk of a child with a complex and/or chronic condition getting the disease.”